 While making his living as an acupuncturist, he began collaborating with the German sinologist and herbalist Heiner Fruehauf, Chairman of the Classical Chinese Medicine Program at NCNM in Portland, on a series of expeditions to the most remote areas of Sichuan, Yunan, and Eastern Tibet, in search of the roots of Chinese qigong and alchemy.
 Between 1994 and 2003, he made eight of these trips, usually in the late summer.
 The travelers would go high into the Sacred Mountain ranges of China and Tibet, to learn the forms of the ancient Jinjing Gong school.
 There they studied with Wang Qingyu, the lineage holder of this 400-year-old school.
 Heiner, with Bill, would bring 15 to 20 students on these arduous, and sometimes dangerous, expeditions -- which made an ideal laboratory for astrological and medical research.

 After 2003 he stopped making these China trips and began focusing on the revival of pre-modern Western Astrology.
-Now Bill is semi-retired and does not tour, but has established a small school teaching Qigong, Astrology, and the Twelve Officials style of Acupuncture in a small town south of Portland, OR.
+Now Bill is semi-retired and does not tour.
 He also teaches qigong at NCNM.

 Updated July 2009